Last updated on 2026-01-30

 Featured Experiences

-- State-of-the-art facilities, including an on-campus mock courtroom for practical training.
+- Access to state-of-the-art facilities, including an on-campus mock courtroom for moot court and mock trial competitions.

-- Hands-on learning with technology systems such as ULaw and other legal research tools.
+- Use of technology systems such as ULaw and other legal research tools to support paralegal objectives.

 - Unique opportunities for experiential learning and cultural exchange through the Faculty Led International Program (FLIP), including work with survivors of human trafficking in Nepal.